socialbodylab/Pleat-Generator/README.md

 All code is in the `src` directory, feel free to start up a REPL and work live.
 Alternatively you can bring up the app with `lein run`.

-# Copyright and license
+# Copyright

-Copyright © 2014-2015 Social Body Lab
+Copyright &copy; 2014-2015 Social Body Lab